babakfp/babakfp.ir/src/posts/make-svelte-better/_lib/class-prop.md

 ```

 By wrapping the component inside an element and adjusting the CSS selector, we make sure that styles don't leak out from the parent component.

-In conclusion, creating a class prop is not as simple as it seems.
-The proposal is to make the first code example work as expected.